GisaKaze/Voting_App/frontend/README.md

-# rn-auth
+# Voting App frontend
-React Native Authentication system
+React Native frontend for the voting app.